 We live in the midst of a global environmental crisis for which we are responsible and that has no precedent in history.
 The causes of specific instances of environmental destruction, like mountaintop removal coal mining, the extinction of the Carolina parakeet, or the overuse of antibiotics in livestock, are obvious: a combination of ignorance, short-sightedness, and most importantly, greed.

 However, what about the big picture?
 What underlies every separate and seemingly unrelated cases of environmental destruction and degradation around the globe?
-Many activists and writers such as Carol Merchant have argued for one of three fundamental causes, all of which are both wrong and unhelpful: capitalism, Christianity, and the scientific revolution.
+Many activists and writers such as Carol Merchant have argued for one of three fundamental causes: capitalism, Christianity, and/or the scientific revolution.
+This is both wrong and unhelpful.
 I have a better answer.

 The specifics of these arguments have been discussed at length many other places, so I won't go into much detail here.
 The basic argument is this: